svermeulen/vim-easyclip/README.md

 `Y`               Yank to end of line

+### Custom Yanks ###

+If you have custom yanks that occur in your vimrc or elsewhere and would like them to be included in the yank history, simply call the command `EasyClipBeforeYank` before the yank occurs.

 ### Disclaimer ###

 This plugin is very new and as such most certainly contains bugs.
 Feedback and contributions welcome!